Gay New York City Guide: The Essential Guide To Gay Travel In New York City USA 2019

 Fairytail Lounge – One of NYC’s most popular gogo bars located in Hell’s Kitchen.
 Small and wonderfully kitschy, with fairytale-esque décor, DJ dance parties, and the occasional lap dance.
 Oh, and boys straight out of your naughtiest fantasies … Well, at least after a few drinks and in a darkened room.

-Barrage – A Late-night gay lounge bar with comfortable seating, chic-sexy crowds, great cocktails, and a no-attitude vibe.
-Our favourite place to go for a sleek yet relaxed gay hangout with friends for chats – and to see who we happen to bump into.
+Barrage – A Late-night gay lounge bar with comfortable seating, chic-sexy crowds, great cocktails, and our favorite no-attitude spot to go for a sleek yet relaxed gay hangout with friends for chats – and to see who we happen to bump into.

 Vodka Soda And Bottom’s Up – Two floors, two bars with some of NYC’s best bartenders serving up strong drinks to keep the energy high all night long.
 There is drag queen shows, great camp music and a fabulous atmosphere that suggests anything and everything could happen.